top of page

 Start by being open and transparent about the reasons behind the redundancies or restructures – the ‘why’.
 Clearly explain the business objectives and the need for change.
 Use simple and jargon-free language to ensure everyone understands the situation.

 When delivering the news, be honest and straightforward.
 It is important to be sympathetic to the emotional impact this may have on employees, while still maintaining professionalism.
-Acknowledge their feelings, listen attentively, and provide support by checking in, encouraging two way discussion, and responding to questions in a timely manner.
+Acknowledge their feelings, listen attentively, and provide support by checking in, encouraging two-way discussion, and responding to questions in a timely manner.

 By approaching communication with empathy, you can help ease the anxiety and stress associated with redundancies and restructures.
 Your employees will feel supported and valued, which can ultimately contribute to a smoother and more positive transition.